richmondu/toy_application/README.md

     - <b>unittest</b> - for API unit testing
     - <b>curl</b> - for API system testing
     - <b>Swagger OpenAPI</b> - for API documentation
+    - <b>AWS Route53</b> - for routing richmondu.com to the EC2 instance running the containers
+    - <b>GoDaddy</b> - for certificates for richmondu.com

 - Below are the APIs: